bboc/todoist-converter/README.md

 # todoist-converter
-Converter for Todoist CSV templates to Markdown, and OPML.
-Later probably extended for conversion of OPML to Todoist templates.
+Converter for Todoist CSV templates to Markdown, and OPML, and back from OPML to Todoist CSV.

 ## Setup